What types of Federal Financial Aid are available?

 If I get a loan, do I have to pay it back?

 Yes.
 Payments for student loans begin once a student leaves school for six months (or falls below half-time enrollment for six months).

 Is there a deadline for applying for Federal Financial Aid?

 Yes.
-Students may submit a FAFSA application as early as January--for the academic year that begins in the following fall.
 Students that apply by March 2 will receive priority consideration for several types of Federal Financial Aid.
-Students that don't meet the priority deadline can still apply throughout the school year.
-(However, some Federal Financial Aid may no longer be available for those that apply late.)
+Students that don't meet the priority deadline can still apply throughout the school year June 30th of the respective academic year.

 Do I have to "do well" in school to receive Federal Financial Aid?

 How long can I receive Federal Financial Aid at Santa Monica College?

 Provided that you maintain satisfactory academic progress, you can receive Federal Financial Aid until you exceed 150% of the published length of an eligible program.
-(Students in 60 unit A.A./A.S. programs or planning to transfer to 4-year schools will need to complete their studies by the time they earn 90 units.)
-Students who exceed the maximum time frame may petition for an extension of funding through an "appeal process."
+(Students in 60 unit A.A./A.S. programs or planning to transfer to 4-year schools will need to complete their studies by the time they earn 90 units).
+Students who exceed the maximum time frame may petition for an extension of funding through an appeal process.
+Please see the SMC Financial Aid

 Do I have to reapply for Federal Financial Aid every year?